cyber-villains/typovillain.com/spa/docs/intro.md

 ### Enterprise Solutions

-If your team or organization is interested in Villain, but might not have the bandwidth to implement any of these services on our own, then [Harpoon-Enterprise](/about/enterprise/harpoon-enterprise) — an all-in-one solution for domain monitoring — may be the right solution.
+If you or your organization is interested in TypoVillain, but might not have the bandwidth to implement any of these services on our own, then [Harpoon-Enterprise](/about/enterprise/harpoon-enterprise) — an all-in-one solution for domain monitoring — may be the right solution.
 Harpoon-Enterprise is a container-based solution with a user-friendly web portal for setting up domain monitoring workflows.

+You can read more about Harpoon-Enterprise [here](/about/enterprise/harpoon-enterprise).

 ### Contact

-Thanks for checking out the Villain Toolkit!
+Thanks for checking out TypoVillain!
 If you have any questions, please reach out.
+We'd be happy to chat.

 — The Team at TypoVillain
 (info@typovillain.com)